 Protecting yourself from the inside with vitamin C, D and zinc

-With high dose vitamin C, zinc and sufficient vitamin D then you are extremely unlikely to ever end up in hospital.
+With high dose vitamin C, What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and sufficient vitamin D then you are extremely unlikely to ever end up in hospital.
 The key is to take a loading dose of 2-5grams of vitamin C on first signs of infection, followed by 1 gram an hour, with eg 3mg of zinc, to achieve 20 grams of vitamin C and at least 60mg of zinc across 24 hours.
 Black elderberry may also help at this stage, but not in the later non-infectious ‘cytokine’ storm phase.
 Steroids will not help in the earlier ‘infectious’ stage either.
 If you haven’t already read Flu Fighters please do so, and share this information with your friends and family.
 Order your physical copy, kindle or audible version at https://www.patrickholford.com/flu-fighters

 Protecting yourself from the outside with masks and social distancing